 The SSH public key is supposed to be configured in another repository.

-For example, think about the case your repository A depends on another private repository B, which is hosted on GitHub.
+For example, think about the case your repository my-app depends on another private repository my-lib, which is hosted on GitHub.
 You should configure following the steps:

-- Access the repository settings page of A on Sider
+- Access the repository settings page of my-app on Sider.

-- Access the repository settings page of B on GitHub
+- Access the repository settings page of my-lib on GitHub.

 Currently, only a few analysis tools use an SSH configuration.